swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 Parsing a currency string such as `$3,020.85` with regex is also tricky, as it can contain localized and currency symbols.
 This is why Foundation provides industrial-strength parsers for localized strings like these.

 We propose a `CustomRegexComponent` protocol which allows types from outside the standard library participate in regex builders and `RegexProtocol` algorithms.
-This allows types, such as `Date.ParseStrategy` and `FloatingPointFormatStyle.Currency`, to be used directly within a regex.
+This allows types, such as `Date.ParseStrategy` and `FloatingPointFormatStyle.Currency`, to be used directly within a regex:

 ```swift
 let dateRegex = Regex {